The Basics: How Car Lease Payments Are Calculated

 Useful Tip!

-The more you negotiate the selling price down, the less you pay in taxes and monthly payments, so always negotiate a better selling price.
+The lower you can negotiate the selling price, the less you’ll pay in taxes and monthly payments.
+That’s why it’s always worth aiming for the best deal on the selling price!

 What is Residual Value & Depreciation?